Main menu :

 Peru is the cradle of an impressive accumulation of civilizations that have left great vestiges for posterity.
 One of these settled on the northern coast of Peru and was called the Mochica culture.

 But who were they?
-The Mochica, also known as Moche, were an ancient civilization that flourished on the northern coast of Peru between 100 and 800 A.D.
+The Mochica, also known as Moche, were an ancient civilization that It emerged on the northern coast of Peru between the years 400 and 800 AD.
 Its legacy endures through archaeological complexes that dazzle with their excellent state of conservation, such as Huaca de la Luna, in the Moche Valley, the huaca Cao Viejo and huaca Cortada in Chicama, Dos Cabezas in Jequetepeque and so many other sites spread over a dozen coastal valleys.

 These outstanding farmers, hunters, and potters were characterized by their complex social organization, expressed in impressive religious rituals, monumental architecture, and exceptional art.